 Take time for your health today or you will not have health for your time tomorrow.- Irish Proverb

-- Wellness Education, University Centre, 5th floor, UC 5002A.
-Drop in for information or contact Kelly Neville, the Wellness Educator at 864-8874
+- Wellness Program, University Centre, 5th floor, UC 5002A.
+Drop in for information or contact Kelly Neville, the Wellness Coordinator, at 864-3206.

 - your doctor